nextnanopy/nextnanopy/docs/examples/Example_advanced1_ExecutionQueue_for_parallel_execution.rst

 in threads (controlled by –threads in nextnanopy config).
-To avoid unexpected behaviour and not desirable decrease of simulation speed use the rule: parallel_limit*threads<= number of physical cores of the mahcine
+To avoid unexpected behaviour and not desirable decrease of simulation speed use the rule: parallel_limit*threads<= number of physical cores of the machine

-\*if you run this example by yourselve, do not forget to delete created input files in examples/input_files folder (all examples with number at the end)
+\*if you run this example by yourself, do not forget to delete created input files in examples/input_files folder (all examples with number at the end)